Hard Carbon Density and Conductivity vs Prussian Blue: Sodium-Ion Battery Powder Test Data

 -

-Modified PBs can deliver better conductivity but may alter packing behavior.
+Modified PBAs can deliver better electronic conductivity but may alter particle packing behavior and reduce compaction density.

 -

-Powder-level conductivity testing helps identify promising PB derivatives before electrode fabrication.
+Powder-level conductivity testing identifies promising PB derivatives before electrode fabrication, saving cell-level screening cost and time.

 -

-Optimal PB performance requires balancing crystal vacancies, water content and conductive additives.
+Optimal PBA performance requires balancing crystal vacancies, coordinated water content, and conductive additive loading alongside compaction density.

-Hard carbon is the leading negative-electrode choice for Na-ion cells.
-Our four-probe resistivity tests rank conductivity as HC-1 > HC-4 > HC-2 > HC-3, with HC-1 showing the best electronic transport.
-Compaction testing returned hard carbon density order HC-4 > HC-1 > HC-2 > HC-3, indicating that HC-4 packs most densely under identical pressing conditions.
+Four-probe resistivity testing (Figure 7) returned a hard carbon conductivity rank of HC-1 > HC-4 > HC-2 > HC-3, with HC-1 showing the best electronic transport.
+Compaction testing returned hard carbon density rank HC-4 > HC-1 > HC-2 > HC-3, indicating that HC-4 packs most densely under identical pressing conditions — despite ranking second in conductivity.
+This conductivity-density relationship between HC-1 and HC-4 illustrates a common trade-off in hard carbon material selection: the material with the highest conductivity may not simultaneously deliver the highest compaction density, requiring a balanced assessment of both metrics for electrode applications.

 ![]() |